 Since 1 June 2014, the Villa has been based at Villa Tesoriera in Turin.
 Please refer to the dedicated pages on our website.
 Visits are welcome during public opening hours subject to certain conditions.

 Villa Médicis is the headquarters of the Académie de France in Rome.
-There is no link between Villa Médicis and the Fund to date.

 Since 1 June 2013, new content has been continually added to the website via catalogue updates and events linked to works, including works published and in concerts.

 The annual meeting of the Villa of Composers held at the end of October.

 Board of Directors' meetings scheduled in the May/June and November of each year.

 The Villa of Composers is funded by private donations and partnerships with major institutions.

 Reducing the running of a legal entity to the level of mere finance would be a mistake.
 The Villa of Composers exists primarily thanks to the composers, the voluntary contribution of works and the drive of each and every one of them.